IMS-Bio2Core-Facility/BIC086/README.rst

    :target: https://github.com/IMS-Bio2Core-Facility/BIC086
    :alt: GitHub Repo stars

-A fully concurrent pipeline for querying transcript-level GTEx data in the human hypothalamus.
+A fully concurrent pipeline for querying transcript-level GTEx data in specific tissues

 Motivation
 ----------

-When choosing transcription factors (TFs) for over expression iPSCs, we stand the highest chance of success by choosing open reading frames that are expressed in our cell-type or tissue of interest.
+There are a number of circumstances where transcript level expressed data for a specific tissue is highly valuable.
 For tissue-dependent expression data, there are few resources better than GTEx.
 In this case, the ``medianTranscriptExpression`` query provides the necessary data.
 It returns the median expression of each transcript for a gene in a given tissue.
-Here, we query a list of genes against the 202 brain hypothalamus datasets.
+Here, we query a list of genes against a region-specific subset of GTEx.

 Pipeline
 --------